enjin/enjin-java-sdk/README.md

 Ensure that tests under the `sdk` module are passing and add any necessary test classes or test cases for your code.

+Be sure to include your name in the list of contributors.

 ## Deploying

 To deploy to maven central you should set the following in your `local.properties`.